Developmental Disabilities

 - Family Support Services

 The goal is to provide the youth and family the needed support so the youth can be successful in their home, in their school, and in their community.
+Learn more about the developmental disability process, including what to expect during early intervention and how families can take part.

 Our focus is to meet the needs of children with Developmental Disabilities by providing the needed support and care coordination so the youth can be successful.